AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HAPPY_PATHS.md

 2. Explore and modify in the workspace:
    - Use `run_command` with commands like `ls`, `tree`, or `grep` to understand the layout.
    - Run formatters or generators (for example `ruff`, `black`, or project-specific scripts) as needed.
    - Keep `installing_dependencies` false unless the command installs packages.
-3. Run tests:
+When dependencies are required for tests or linters, install them via `run_command` in the workspace environment rather than editing project config solely to satisfy one-off runs.
-3. Run tests and lint:
+3. Run tests and lint from a fresh clone after commits:
+   - Before running `run_quality_suite`, `run_lint_suite`, `run_tests`, or other test commands, ensure you are working from a fresh workspace clone for the current feature branch.
+After you commit via `commit_workspace` or `commit_workspace_files`, call `ensure_workspace_clone` again with `ref` set to that branch and `reset=true` before continuing.
-   - Call `run_quality_suite` for the default quality gate, `run_lint_suite` for lint/static analysis, or `run_tests` / `run_command` with more targeted test or lint invocations.
+   - Use `run_quality_suite` for the default quality gate, `run_lint_suite` for lint/static analysis, or `run_tests` / `run_command` with targeted invocations as needed.
+   - Treat any failing tests or lint checks as your responsibility to fix; iterate with small edits and re-runs until they pass.
+4. Commit from the workspace:
    - Use `commit_workspace` when you want to commit all changes in one commit, or
    - Use `commit_workspace_files` to commit a specific subset of files.
    - Ensure `ref` matches your feature branch.
+5. Open or update a PR:
+   - Use `build_pr_summary` to construct a structured PR summary for the current branch, including a succinct title, body, list of changed areas, and the latest tests/lint status.
+   - Open a new PR using `open_pr_for_existing_branch` and render the `title` and `body` from `build_pr_summary`, or
+   - Let `update_files_and_open_pr` manage both updates and PR creation if that tool fits the current flow, still using `build_pr_summary` to shape the description.
 5. Open or update a PR:
    - Open a new PR using `open_pr_for_existing_branch`, or
    - Let `update_files_and_open_pr` manage both updates and PR creation if that tool fits the current flow.